2006 Thai coup d'état: Role and position of the king

 Some Thai analysts have said that the king must have at least been in favour of the coup.
 "The role of the king was critical in this crisis," said Thitinan Pongsudhirak of Chulalongkorn University, adding that "This coup was nothing short of Thaksin versus the King.
 He is widely seen as having implicitly endorsed the coup."
-Thitinan said he believed the king had allowed the coup to take place as it was the best option available.
-"What we were heading for otherwise was violence in the streets," he said.
+Thitinan said he believed the king had allowed the coup to take place as it was the best option available, saying "What we were heading for otherwise was violence in the streets".

 Sulak Sivaraksa, a well-known social critic, said, "Without his involvement, the coup would have been impossible."
 Sulak added that the king is "very skillful.
 He never becomes obviously involved.
 If this coup goes wrong, Sonthi will get the blame, but whatever happens, the King will only get praise."

 The Bangkok correspondent of The Australian, Peter Alford, wrote: "The King's overriding commitment has always been to social stability...and by December last year, he had clearly lost any faith in Thaksin's capacity to govern without wedging the country apart...All Prem need do is refrain from criticising the coup... for almost all Thais to believe they know the King's will."

 On 13 April 2008, the Asia Sentinel wrote: "Never mind elections, the fate of Thaksin's proxy party could be decided, yet again, by Thailand's royalist judges and generals.
-Thailand's proxy war between loyalists to deposed Prime Minister Thaksin Shinawatra and Bangkok's royalist elite is stirring once again, with the outcome as uncertain as ever."
+Thailand's proxy war between Thaksin loyalists and Bangkok's royalist elite is stirring once again, with the outcome as uncertain as ever."

 National reactions

 The coup occurred after nearly two years of escalating anti-Thaksin sentiment, particularly in Bangkok.
 Even long-standing rural supporters of Thaksin reported increasing frustration at the tensions caused by the Thailand political crisis 2005-2006.

 Public support for the coup has been widely aired and published whilst public expression of opinion against the coup has been limited by the military control over the media, the ban on protests and political activity, and the arrest of some cabinet members by the junta.
 Protest has also arisen from both pro- and anti- Thaksin supporters and is directed against the use of military power to resolve a political stalemate.
 Protest is also limited following the king's endorsement of the coup and the junta's use of a royal decree that legitimizes the coup.
-See also Censorship in Thailand.